simonhauck/BudgetTurtle/Start-Development-Guide.md

 The flutter app uses a generated api client for the server.
 To get this client locally you have to execute ```gradlew app:prepareEnv``` in the root project.

+Please Note: In Android studio you still must open the root project